thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 ##### Subscription with post-processing

-Custom subscription support ability to post-process incoming data.
-Next example will base on [Subscription for attributes/telemetry](#subscription-for-attributestelemetry)
+Custom subscription supports the ability to post-process incoming data.
+Next example will be based on [Subscription for attributes/telemetry](#subscription-for-attributestelemetry)

 Sometimes there is a need to provide the user with the ability to modify the incoming data.
-Imagine the situation: a device sends weight telemetry in kilograms.
-But we also want to provide for user ability to converting this value.
-For this we could use post-processing feature.
+Imagine the following situation: a device sends weight telemetry in kilograms, but we also want to give the user the ability to convert this value.
+In this case, we could use the post-processing feature.

-First of all, we need to create a custom setting schema that will contain a user's function that will convert weight telemetry.
-We will use simple schema that contain java-script field:
+First of all, we need to create a custom setting schema that will contain user's function that will convert weight telemetry.
+We will use a simple schema that contains JavaScript field:
 ```
 {
     "schema":{